axis-sato/ideal/README.md

 # ideal

-An ideal fish shell theme.
+An ideal fish shell theme based on [clearance].

 ![ideal]